 Analysing your research question involves identifying the appropriate area of law and any relevant legal issues at play.
-If you are researching a problem-based scenario, you should pay especially careful attention to:
+If you are researching a problem-based scenario, you should pay careful attention to:

+- jurisdiction

-- jurisdiction - dates and timeline of events
+- dates and timeline of events

-• persons involved.
+- persons involved.

-These facts will affect how you formulate your research question, as well as which websites, databases, and sources of legal information you will need to consult.
+These facts will affect how you formulate your research question, as well as the sources of legal information you will need to consult.